 Dental implants are metal anchors that act as tooth root substitutes.
 They are surgically placed into the jawbone.
 Small posts are attached to the implant to provide stable anchors in the gums for replacement teeth.

 After the bone has bonded to the implant, the second phase begins.
-Dr. De Andrade will uncover the implants and attach a small healing collar.
+Dour doctors will uncover the implants and attach a small healing collar.
 After two weeks your general dentist will be able to start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the implants.
 The teeth replacements are then made over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.

 Anthem Specializes in Implants